West Point Cadets

 Indeed, the potential costs of inaction for Cadets and their families can be significant.
 Contact Us for a free consultation to better understand your rights, potential consequences and what a meaningful defense from an experienced military counsel could provide.

 Reserve Officer Training Corps (ROTC) Disenrollment Proceedings

 Cadets referred for disenrollment are entitled to due process in the form of a hearing.
-Cadets have the election to appear in-person or waive this right and submitted written submissions related to the questions identified in the Notification Memorandum.
+Cadets have the election to appear in-person or waive this right and provide written submissions related to the questions identified in the Notification Memorandum.
 Experienced counsel can provide counsel and advice to Cadets who are referred to a disenrollment proceeding.
 Counsel can assist in the presentment of, or objections to, evidence as well as provide strategy and guidance for argument and other analyses.
-Most importantly, Counsel can present written submissions on the Cadet's behalf which can mean the difference between retention in the Army ROTC Program and disenrollment and the U.S. Government's recoupment of thousand of dollars in tuition, fees and other expenses from a disenrolled Cadet.
+Most importantly, Counsel can present written submissions on the Cadet's behalf which can mean the difference between retention in the Army ROTC Program and disenrollment and the U.S. Government's recoupment of thousands of dollars in tuition, fees, and other expenses from a disenrolled Cadet.